eaxinixae/xinix/Readme.md

+All rules are the same, in order to use AI in HK.

+# shadowsocks
-.conf file is for shadowsocks
+.conf file

+# Clash
-.ini and .list file is for Clash
+.ini and .list files